-Manchester United lost the chance to move to third in the English Premier League after they were held to a 2-2 draw at home to Southampton on Monday night.
+Manchester United lost the chance to move back to the top of the English Premier League table after they suffered a shock 2-1 home loss against Sheffield United on Wednesday night.

 Kean Bryan and Oliver Burke scored for the Blades, with captain Harry Maguire grabbing the consolation for the hosts.

 Coach Ole Gunnar Solskjaer made six changes to his side from the team that played Liverpool in the FA Cup on Sunday, with the likes of Axel Tuanzebe and Nemanja Matic starting.

 The Blades sat deep in the opening minutes, with the hosts looking the likeliest to score.

 It however was the visitors who came closest to scoring the opener in the 17th minute, but David De Gea made a wonderful stop to deny Billy Sharp after beating the offside trap.

 The Blades threatened again in the 21st minute, but Tuanzebe was in the right place to clear the danger.

 They were not to be denied though in the 23rd minute as Fleck, who up until that time was the best player on the pitch, whipped in a brilliant ball from the corner right onto De Gea.

 The Spaniard didn't have any conviction though and Bryan had the easy task of flicking a header into the net for the opener.

 United thought they had pulled level on the half-hour mark, but Anthony Martial's goal was chalked off after Maguire was adjudged to have nudged Aaron Ramsdale.